Skip to main content

 Why Record Organization Matters More in Malpractice

 In a personal injury case, the medical records primarily document treatment and damages.
-In a malpractice case, the records are the evidence itself.
+In a malpractice case, the records are the evidence.
 The alleged negligence happened within the four corners of the medical chart.
-Every note, order, lab result, and nursing entry is a potential exhibit.

-That raises the stakes for how you organize.
 A missed nursing note might contain the vital sign reading that proves a delayed response.
 A buried lab result might show the abnormal value that should have triggered intervention hours earlier.
-When records are disorganized, these details stay hidden — and cases that should have been strong end up settling for less or never getting filed.
+When records are disorganized, these details stay hidden, and cases that should’ve been strong end up settling for less (or never getting filed).

 Step 1: Obtain the Complete Medical Record

-Malpractice record requests must be broader than in other case types — for general principles on record collection, see our guide on organizing medical records for demand packages.
-In malpractice, you need everything — not just the treatment records from the defendant provider, but the full clinical picture:
+Malpractice record requests need to be broader than in other case types.
+For general principles on record collection, see our guide on organizing medical records for demand packages.

-• Complete hospital records — admission notes, progress notes, nursing notes, medication administration records (MARs), vital sign flowsheets, physician orders
+• Complete hospital records: admission notes, progress notes, nursing notes, medication administration records (MARs), vital sign flowsheets, physician orders

 Request records in their native format when possible.
-EMR-generated records often contain metadata (timestamps, author IDs, amendment histories) that can reveal when notes were written or altered after the fact — a detail that matters enormously in malpractice litigation.
-Be aware that even a thorough provider list can have gaps — medical records often look complete but still miss providers referenced inside other charts.
-When records arrive as scanned PDFs, OCR processing is necessary before any meaningful analysis can begin.
+EMR-generated records often contain metadata (timestamps, author IDs, amendment histories) that can reveal when notes were written or altered after the fact.
+That detail matters enormously in malpractice litigation.

 Step 2: Build a Detailed Clinical Chronology

-The standard chronology format used in personal injury — date, provider, summary — is not granular enough for malpractice.
+The standard chronology format used in personal injury (date, provider, summary) isn’t granular enough for malpractice.
 Expert reviewers need to see the hour-by-hour and sometimes minute-by-minute sequence of events.

 A malpractice-grade chronology should include:

-• Date and time — not just the date of the encounter, but the timestamp of each note, order, and result
+• Date and time, not just the date of the encounter but the timestamp of each note, order, and result

-• Author and role — attending physician, resident, nurse, specialist, or other staff member
+• Author and role: attending physician, resident, nurse, specialist, or other staff member

-• Page-line citation — linking every entry back to the source record
+• Page-line citation linking every entry back to the source record

 Step 3: Identify What Expert Reviewers Look For